B.A., Converse College

 Civil Tax Practice and Procedure

-She has published widely in the area of federal taxation, including a number of articles, two casebooks, and two study guides.
-She is the author, with Brookes Billman, of the leading casebook Federal Tax Practice and Procedure: Cases, Materials, and Problems, 2d ed.
+She published in the area of federal taxation, recently with a focus on federal funding for higher education.
+One of her more recent articles is "The Future of Lower Income Students in Higher Education: Rethinking the Pell Program and Federal Tax Incentives, appearing in 45 Fla.
+St. L. Rev. 1107 (2018).
+She is the author, with Brookes Billman, of one of the leading casebooks Federal Tax Practice and Procedure: Cases, Materials, and Problems, 2d ed.
 (Thomson/West, 2011).
-She is also the author of a nutshell, Tax Procedure and Tax Fraud, 4th ed.
-(Thomson/West, 2011).
-Her most recent work is Federal Income Taxation (Oxford University Press, 2011), which is part of the series Model Problems and Outstanding Answers.
+She is also the author of a West series nutshell, Tax Procedure and Tax Fraud, 5th ed.
+(Thomson/West, 2016).

-Watson has been active in the Association of American Law Schools, serving as the founding chair of the Section on Employee Benefits.
-While in private law practice, she was a member of the Federal Tax Council of the Illinois State Bar Association.
-She is a member of the Illinois, South Carolina and Mississippi bars.
+Watson served as the founding chair of the AALS Section on Employee Benefits.
+While in private practice in Champagne-Urbana, Illinois, she was a member of the Federal Tax Council of the Illinois State Bar Association.
+She is also admitted to practice in Illinois, South Carolina and Mississippi.

 Watson earned her bachelor's degree from Converse College and her law degree from the University of Mississippi, where she served as research editor and comments editor of the Mississippi Law Journal.
 Her LL.M. in taxation is from New York University.
 In addition, Watson earned a master's degree in microbiology from the Medical University of South Carolina.